Skip to main content

 Browser tasks at a glance

-• What they are: A browser task is a reusable automation graph that runs inside our sandboxed Chromium environment.
-Each task owns the navigation, interaction, and extraction steps needed to complete a workflow.
+• What they are: A browser task is a reusable automation graph that can run in the always-on Komos Cloud Sandbox or on a managed self-hosted runner (Windows or macOS host) that you manage.
+Each task maps the navigation, interaction, and data capture steps needed to complete a workflow.

 • How to use them: Pick an existing task from the dashboard or clone a template, then launch runs as needed.
 Every run executes asynchronously so you can keep working while the sandbox completes the flow.

-• Inputs: Tasks declare a typed input schema (strings, numbers, booleans, and lists).
+• Inputs: Tasks declare a typed input schema (strings, numbers, booleans, lists, and structured objects/object lists).
 Provide values when you trigger a run—either via the UI, a schedule, or the API.
-Defaults defined in the task builder are applied automatically when you omit a field.
+Defaults defined in the task builder are applied automatically when you omit a field; for object inputs, add the expected fields so teammates and API callers see the shape.

-• Outputs: When a run finishes it emits structured variables captured by EXTRACT_DATA and PROCESS_DATA nodes.
+• Outputs: When a run finishes it emits structured variables captured by EXTRACT_DATA, PROCESS_DATA, and PARSE_DOCUMENT nodes.
+Outputs can be scalars, lists, or structured objects with defined fields.
 Review them in the run detail view, export via the dashboard, or fetch them through the public API.
+The builder now flags undefined variable references while you edit so you can fix typos before a run.

 Train your task